richardantao/richardantao/README.md

 ### Hey there 👋

-I'm Richard, a software developer based in Toronto, ON.
+I'm Richard, a software developer based in Georgetown, ON.

 I recently graduated with a Bachelor of Engineering Science in Integrated Engineering from the University of Western Ontario.